 Couples who are splitting up but not yet divorced before the end of the year still have the option to file a joint return.
 It’s your marital status as of December 31 that controls your filing status.

 If you can't file a joint return for the year, you can file as a head of household after your divorce (and get the benefit of a bigger standard deduction and gentler tax brackets) if you had a dependent living with you for more than half the year and you paid for more than half of the upkeep for your home.
 If your divorce is still pending at year-end, you can either file a joint return (which is likely to save you money) or choose the married-filing-separately status.

 If you continue to pay a child's medical bills after the divorce, you can include those costs in your medical-expense deductions even if your ex-spouse has custody of the child and claims the dependency exemption.
 The child’s bills you pay could push you over the 10% threshold that applies to most taxpayers when it comes to medical-expense deductions.
 The costs are deductible only to the extent that they exceed 10% of adjusted gross income.
-(It’s 7.5% of AGI if you’re 65 or older.)
+(It’s 7.5% of AGI on 2016 returns if you’re 65 or older.)

 When a divorce settlement shifts property from one spouse to another, the recipient doesn't pay tax on that transfer.
 That's the good news.

 But it's important to remember that the property's tax basis shifts as well.
 Thus, if you get property from your ex in the divorce and later sell it, you will pay capital gains tax on all the appreciation before as well as after the transfer.
 That's why, when you're splitting up property, you need to consider the tax basis as well as the value of the property.
 A $100,000 bank account is worth more to you than a $100,000 stock portfolio that has a basis of $50,000.
 There's no tax on the former, but when you sell the stock, you will owe tax on the $50,000 profit.